fagnercandido/fagnercandido.gihub.io/_posts/2020-11-07-setting-new-version-mvn.markdown

 ---
 layout: post
-title:  "Decorators in Python"
+title:  "Setting new versions in Maven Pom"
-description: Using Decorators in Python
+description: Setting the new versions in pom.xml
 date:   2020-11-09 14:15:00 +0530
 categories: maven pom
 ---